brechtbilliet/brechtbilliet.github.io/_posts/2017-08-13-A-scalable-angular-architecture-part2.md

 ## What doesn't a sandbox do?

 - It doesn't contain business logic.
 It contains sandbox logic (see above).
-- It doesn't contain presentation logicn, like routing etc.
+- It doesn't contain presentation logic, like routing etc.
 - It doesn't do HTTP calls directly, it delegates to http services.
 - It doesn't let your components do whatever they want =)